siteroller/moorte/Source/Assets/scripts/README.md

 Each file can be either:

  - [string] Path to the file, relative to the html page.
- - [object] Object that would be used if creating the element using new Element('link', object).
+ - [object] "Properties object".
+As if using new Element('link', properties).
-   - Aside from regular properties, object can include any Options plus a custom [onInit](#onInit) function.
+   - Along with properties, object can include Options plus a custom [onInit](#onInit) function.

 **Options** [object] - Properties that should be applied to all files.

  - chain: Wait till this file is loaded before loading the next file[true], or begin loading the next file immediately [false].
  - onComplete: Function to run once all files are loaded.
- - Path: path that should be prepended to all file paths.
+ - Path: Prepended to the file's path.
+AssetLoader.css('style.css',{path:'Assets/'}) loads 'Assets/style.css'

 ###Examples: